itispaleocapa/tweetmachine/README.md

 - Inside `download.py` change the `HASHTAG` you want to follow.
 Here you can customize other parameters (such as the number of tweets retrieved each time and the name of the output file).

-- Start `download.py` in background
+- Start `download.py` in background.
 The easiest (but not very flexible) way:

         ./download.py &